 When using selectable for replication, the NASIS user is able to select what data should be downloaded to their local NASIS database.

 Table Collection ID – An integer value that uniquely identifies a table collection in the NASIS 6 Style Metadata.
 The table collection ID must be unique within a specific data model.
 Using the table collection ID allows the same ID to be used in the NASIS 6 Style Metadata for all versions of a data model.
 For example, the ‘system’ table collection ID of 264 has been used in all releases of NASIS, NASIS 5.1 to the current NASIS data model.
 Must be unique within each database.

+Use calculation to populate this.

 NOTE: There is a table collection history table as well, if you want to document changes in more detail.